About this course

-Qualify as a pharmaceutical scientist on this new, Masters-level Pharmaceutical Manufacture and Quality Control course at Liverpool John Moores University.
-Carry out novel research and gain hands-on laboratory experience.
+LJMU's Pharmaceutical Manufacture and Quality Control MSc invites you to carry out novel research and gain hands-on laboratory experience.

 - Explore the drug development and quality control aspects of the pharmaceutical industry as you study to become a qualified pharmaceutical scientist